 Here are some of the top London hotels with rooftop bars.

 The Ham Yard Hotel, located in Soho and part of my favourite boutique hotel chain, Firmdale, has a rooftop bar and garden on its fourth floor.
 Reserved just for hotel guests, up there you’ll be within a leafy jungle that includes two bee hives, Whitmas benches, and well… a bar.
 The hotel has over 100 rooms, and includes a library, spa and gym, and bowling alley for its guests, plus more.
 By the way, all of the Firmdale Hotels in London do beautiful afternoon teas for a really reasonable price.

 Book the Ham Yard Hotel on Booking

 Located on The Strand, just steps from Covent Garden, this avant-garde luxury hotel has a super-popular rooftop bar and restaurant Radio Rooftop.
 Book in advance if you want views over Somerset House while you sip your cocktail.
 In the winter, they typically get winter-y and Christmas-y with the decor.
 A large part of the rooftop is enclosed so you can keep warm if you need.

 Back to the hotel… there’s a wide selection of luxurious rooms to pick from, some of which include a private terrace with views over the city.

 The Trafalgar St. James is a Hilton property that’s far more modern and luxurious than most Hiltons I’ve been to.
 Head up to (the very small) The Rooftop for views over London’s iconic Trafalgar Square.
 Besides the views, the location of the hotel is very central, and smack-dab in the middle of most of the city’s most famous attractions.

-The hotel itself has a major range of rooms, spanning from the typical Mondrian-esque standard room, up to suites with private terraces overlooking the London skyline.
+The hotel itself has a major range of rooms, spanning from standard rooms (still nice though) up to suites with private terraces overlooking the London skyline.